NPC2team/NPC2-WRO2025/README.md

 ![Pixy-2 1-Smart-Vision-Sensor-Object-Tracking-Camera](https://github.com/user-attachments/assets/c38f0298-1c55-4a4a-8b60-57655285e606)

 The second problem was the car's weight, as the battery we were using weighed approximately 500 grams.
-We solved this by replacing it with a lighter one, weighing 137 grams.
+We solved this by replacing it with a lighter one, that weighs 137 grams.

 ![716CISc+2RL _AC_SX466_](https://github.com/user-attachments/assets/ae512b6e-a400-4746-97d7-0c506d0fb135)